 Ho Chi Minh City and the Mekong Delta, Vietnam.
 Last trip: Fall semester, 2017.

-Periodically in the fall semester Politics 241 travels as a class to Southern Vietnam for a week of field experiences at the end of the semester, learning about the politics of globalization firsthand by meeting with workers, entrepreneurs, students, and government officials.
-See the course photo album from the last trip.
+Periodically in the fall semester Politics 241 travels as a class to Southern Vietnam for a week of field experiences at the end of the semester, learning about the politics of globalization firsthand by meeting with workers, entrepreneurs, students, Vietnamese government officials, and American Foreign Service Officers and others working in the country.
+Course photo album from the last trip.

 POL 310: Political Parties and Interest Groups